Head of the Passaic

 j.
 In the interest of fair competition, the Regatta reserves the right to rule on a crew’s eligibility and appropriate placement in any event.

 7. TRAVEL PATTERN

 a.
 Two-way traffic is maintained on the river.
 Boats must not cross the race course at any time.
 Whether approaching the starting line or racing down the course, at all times, boats must keep the red buoys near the center of the river on their port side and the yellow buoys near the shore on their starboard side.
 Boats that are racing will be on the west side of the river, heading downstream.
 Boats that are launching, landing, or proceeding to/from their docks must row in the buoy-designated lane on the east (upstream) side of the river.

 b.
 Navigable arches of the 2 bridges on the course are indicated on the course map.
 These are the arches closest to the middle of the river.
 Buoys will indicate which arches must be used.

 c.
 Boats are not allowed to pass others within 100 meters of each bridge.
 No exceptions.

 a.
+For gold, silver and bronze medals to be awarded, a minimum of three entries is required for each event or subcategory.
 Rowers (and coxes) finishing first in their race will receive first-place medals, provided that the event has a minimum of two entries.
-Second and third place medals also will be awarded as appropriate per race entries.
+Second place medals will be awarded in events with a minimum of three entries.

-d.
+f.
 Other awards or cups may be offered at the discretion of the Regatta Committee.
-Details of any such will be made available on the Regatta website.

 a.
 Good sportsmanship must prevail at all times.